-- Community priorities are expressed as objectives in the Community - 3.
-Our community and environment are in harmony 3.1 Encourage respectful planning, balanced growth and good - 3.3 Value, protect and enhance our natural environment - 4.
-We use and manage our resources wisely
+3. Our community and environment are in harmony

+- 3.1 Encourage respectful planning, balanced growth and good - 3.2 Respond to our changing environment - 3.3 Value, protect and enhance our natural environment

+4. We use and manage our resources wisely

-- 4.2 Use our water wisely
+- 4.2 Use our water wisely - 4.4 Identify and make best use of our resource land

-- Undertake invasive species programs
+- Manage growth and development

+- community needs

+- Encourage sustainable development

-- Provide for conservation of endangered ecological
+- Plan for the impacts of climate change

-- communities and threatened species
+- Provide for conservation of endangered ecological communities and threatened species

+- Support Landcare volunteers

+- Deliver environment education programs

 - Provide water and sewer services

 - Implement the Greenhouse Action Plan

+- Provide and promote initiatives to reduce water, energy and waste

 - Provide waste and recycling services

 - Support the protection of our resource land through long term

+- Support community gardens and farmers markets